HUMSI — Human Security Initiative

 US Customs and Border Protection has rescinded four Biden-era policies regarding detainees, including pregnant women, infants, the elderly, and those with serious medical conditions.
 The memo, dated May 5 and signed by acting commissioner Pete Flores, eliminated standards for access to water and food for pregnant detainees, privacy for breastfeeding mothers, and stocked diapers and formula in holding facilities.
 CBP stated the policies were obsolete and misaligned with current enforcement priorities.

-Shasta Sheriff's Office attempted illegal ICE cooperation agreement
+Shasta County Sheriff's Office attempted ICE immigration enforcement agreement

 May 1, 2025Shasta County, CA

-Documents obtained by Shasta Scout show the Shasta County Sheriff's Office attempted to enter a 287(g) agreement with ICE last May that would have given local officers immigration enforcement authority.
-The process was paused after an ICE official noted it would violate California's Values Act, which prohibits state law enforcement from assisting federal immigration enforcement.
+The Shasta County Sheriff's Office attempted to enter a 287(g) agreement with ICE in May 2025 that would have given local officers immigration enforcement authority, but the process was paused after an ICE official noted it would violate California's Values Act, which prohibits state law enforcement from assisting federal immigration enforcement.
+The current status of the pending agreement remains unclear, as Sheriff Mike Johnson has not responded to requests for comment.
 No California law enforcement agencies are documented as having entered such agreements with ICE.